Short and Concise Class 8 Sound Notes

 - Distance from the sound source (With distance loudness decreases)

 - Density of the medium (Solid>Liquid>Gas)

 Two sounds having the same loudness (Amplitude) can be differentiated with the help of Pitch.

 Pitch helps in distinguishing a Shrill Sound (thin Sound) from a Grave Sound (Thick or Heavy Sound).

 - The pitch of a sound depends on the frequency of the sound.

 - Shrill Sound produces high frequency whereas Grave Sound produces low frequency.

-- High pitched sound has high frequency.
+- High-pitched sound has a high frequency.

-- Low pitched sound has low frequency.
+- Low-pitched sound has a low frequency.

 Quality of Sound (Timbre)